Home > Moving > City Guides > Most Affordable Places to Live in Maryland

 • Unemployment Rate: 2.3%

 Looking for a safe, affordable city in Maryland with plenty of things to do nearby?
 Check out White Marsh!
-One of the best places to live in the Baltimore metro, this suburb is a hot destination for young professionals and families who want to buy affordable houses within 25 minutes of the city.
-White Marsh is also an ideal town for those who want quick access to Maryland’s top outdoor recreation spot—the area is about 15 minutes from Gunpowder Falls State Park and Gunpowder River.
+One of the best places to live in the Baltimore metro, this suburb is a hot destination for singles, young professionals, and families who want to find affordable homes within 25 minutes of the city.
+White Marsh is known as a shopping destination thanks to the White Marsh Mall and The AVENUE at White Marsh, but it’s also an ideal town for those who want quick access to Maryland’s top outdoor recreation spots—the area is about 15 minutes from Gunpowder Falls State Park and Gunpowder River.

 Things to Do in White Marsh

-Moving to Maryland?
-Extra Space Storage has convenient storage facilities throughout the Old Line State, so we can help with your transition.
+Considering making the move to Maryland?
+Extra Space Storage has convenient storage facilities located throughout the Free State to help you with your transition.
 Find self storage near you!

 City statistics from AreaVibes